openvinotoolkit/operator/docs/autoscaling.md

 Beside static assignment of the cluster resources for the model server instance, it is possible to adjust it automatically based on the current load.

-The operator can support horizontal autoscaller or vertical autoscaller both in Openshift and upstream Kubernetes.
+The operator can support horizontal autoscaler or vertical autoscaler both in Openshift and upstream Kubernetes.

-Horizontal autoscaller can tune the number of replicas of the model server service to meet defined criteria like CPU utilization.
-With bigger number of replicas, the cluster is dispatching the inference requests to reducing the utilization on each replica.
+Horizontal autoscaler can tune the number of replicas of the model server service to meet defined criteria like CPU utilization.
+With bigger number of replicas, the cluster is dispatching the inference requests to reduce the utilization on each replica.
 It can stabilize the latency of the inference calls and optimize the resource allocation.

-Vertical pod autoscaller (VPA) adjusts the amount of resources assigned for each replica.
-For example, autoscaller can adjust the RAM allocation in case of observed Out Of Memory failures.
+Vertical pod autoscaler (VPA) adjusts the amount of resources assigned to each replica.
+For example, autoscaler can adjust the RAM allocation in case of observed Out Of Memory failures.

 ## Horinzontal Pod Autoscaler
-In Openshift, the horizontal autoscaller is present by default.
+In Openshift, the horizontal autoscaler is present by default.
 It is even integrated in the web console interface

 ![horizontal](./horizontal.png)